agentmodels/agentmodels.org/chapters/5c-joint-inference.md

 P(\theta | (s,o,a)_{0:n}) \propto P( (s,o,a)_{0:n} | \theta)P(\theta)
 $$

-We obtain a factorized form in exactly the same way as in Equation (2), i.e. we generate the sequence $${b_i}_{0:n}$$ of agent beliefs:
+We obtain a factorized form in exactly the same way as in Equation (2), i.e. we generate the sequence $$\{b_i\}_{0:n}$$ of agent beliefs:

 $$
 P(\theta | (s,o,a)_{0:n}) \propto
 P(\theta) \prod_{i=0}^n P( a_i | s_i, b_i, U, \alpha, k, \nu, C )
 $$

-The likelihood term on the RHS of this equation is simply the softmax probability of the agent with the given parameters choosing action $$a_i$$ in state $$s_i$$.
-Note that the delay indices used by time-inconsistent and Myopic agents figure only in their internal simulations.
-To simulate the agent's actions we don't need to include a *delay* variable.
+The likelihood term on the RHS of this equation is simply the softmax probability that the agent with given parameters chooses $$a_i$$ in state $$s_i$$.
+This equation for inference does not make use of the *delay* indices used by time-inconsistent and Myopic agents.
+This is because the delays figure only in their internal simulations.
+In order to compute the likelihood the agent takes an action, we don't need to keep track of delay values.

 ## Examples